Cleaning Oriental Rugs

 1 Pre-cleaning inspection.
 At this stage we examine your carpet or rug, carefully determining fibre content, dye stability, testing for fugitive dyes when necessary and noting any underlying condition issues, such as white knots, abrash, bleeding, staining or pile or foundation issues.

 2 Dust and dry soil is extracted using our industrial Rug Badger beating machine/grids and powerful vacuum cleaners.
-This step is the most labor intensive and important part of the process.
+This step is the most labour-intensive and important part of the process.
 It is imperative to remove dry soil before any wetting can take place.
 This prevents particulate matter forming a cement like substance at the base of the knots and allows for effective washing.
-Woolen carpets can hold up to a pound of dirt per square foot, which contains skin cells, moth eggs and sand among other things.
+Woollen carpets can hold up to a pound of dirt per square foot, which contains skin cells, moth eggs and sand among other things.
 This process is the biggest difference between your fitted carpet cleaner and your oriental carpet specialist, it is noisy, dusty and should never be carried out in situ.

-3 Whenever possible, after fully wetting out your carpet or rug with softened water, it is treated with a specialist neutral detergent, normally we favor Chemspec Oriental Rug shampoo.
+3 Whenever possible, after fully wetting out your carpet or rug with softened water, it is treated with a specialist neutral detergent, normally we favour Chemspec Oriental Rug shampoo.
 Smaller or more fragile pieces are worked with very soft brushes in our purpose made tank, for larger carpets we use a low speed Orbis rotary machine with a specialist brush to gently agitate the pile, producing silky white foam.
 The carpet is turned and the process repeated on the back.
 Particular attention is paid to the fringes which are treated with a specialist solution when necessary.

 This is regarded as the very best technique in terms of dirt and stain removal for most rugs.
 However, is not always suitable.
 For rugs with particularly fugitive dyes, they are surface cleaned with a lower pH detergent, first treating with a dye stabilizing solution.